 - Flexibility.
 Maybe you prefer to move around, seeing new neighborhoods and cities.
 It’s hard to put a dollar value on that experience and enjoyment.
 Or if you anticipate a career or job change, renting might suit you better.
 Buying a home in San Diego (or any location) can hinder your flexibility to pick up and move in the near future.

 - Avoiding homeownership costs.
-Homeowners are painfully familiar with unforeseen and often hefty costs such as HOA fees that can cost $300 to $400 per month if you buy in San Diego, furnishing, decorating, leaky pipes, landscaping, general maintenance – you name it; the list feels never-ending.
-As a tenant, you enjoy the perks of your home without the worrisome financial burden.
+Homeowners are painfully familiar with unforeseen (and often hefty!) costs in addition to paying the mortgage.
+For example, HOA fees can hover between $400 and $800 per month in San Diego.
+The median San Diego property tax bill is roughly $6,000 per year or $500/month.
+And don’t forget about furnishing costs, decorating, leaky pipes, landscaping, and general maintenance.
+As a renter, you enjoy the perks of your home without the financial burden of maintaining it.

 - Building credit.
 Everyone needs a healthy credit score for pretty much all we do, from getting a new cell phone plan to buying a car.
 While renting doesn’t boost your credit rating the same as owning a home, creating a history of on-time rental payments can, in some cases, help build your credit to qualify for a mortgage down the road.
 This history begins when (and if) your landlord reports your payment data to credit agencies.
 Third-party services can help you report this information on your behalf, too.

 The Benefits of Buying a Home in San Diego

 A home provides a place to live, which can equate to stability for you and your family.

 When you own a home, you are no longer at the mercy of a landlord who changes terms or, even worse, sells the property.
 With each mortgage payment, you also inch closer to owning the property outright.